 Interestingly enough, IN TEXAS a general contractor DOES NOT require a license.
 However, for a general contractor to build homes (i.e. a custom home builder) s/he MUST be licensed and registered through the state as an Architect.

-That brings me back to why it does not matter to me or my clients whether I am considered an Interior Designer vs Decorator… Having worked under a licensed custom home builder and general contractor prior to starting my own business in 2003, and having acquired the required experience I could have sat for this test, provided my work experience, and claimed my title (and perhaps joined an organization to add letters behind my name).
+That brings me back to why it does not matter to me or my clients whether I am considered an Interior Designer vs Decorator… Having worked under a licensed custom home builder, architect & general contractor prior to starting my own business in 2003, and having acquired the required experience I could have sat for this test, provided my work experience to join an organization to add letters behind my name, and claimed my “title”.
 I have chosen to not concern myself with the process for these 3 reasons:

 - I have never had anyone interested in my expertise ask me about certifications.
 If anything they ask for references.